neznayer/obsidian-gene-code/README.md

 # gene-code for Obsidian

-Render [gene-code](https://github.com/neznayer/gene-code) lollipop and pedigree diagrams directly in your Obsidian notes.
+Render lifescience-related diagrams directly in your Obsidian notes, like Mermaid but for lifescience.

 Write a `gene-code` code block and the plugin renders it inline as an SVG figure.